|

 [S*]name[S*]=[S*]value[S*]

-is the value of configuration property.Spaces around names are always ignored.
+S is a space (or horizontal tab).name is the name of configuration property.value is the value of configuration property.Spaces around names are always ignored.
 Significance of spaces around values depends on particular property.

 If line is of invalid format, property name is unknown or property has invalid value, the warning message is printed to standard error output and offending line is ignored.

-supports following general configuration properties.
+MoMELog supports following general configuration properties.
 Spaces

 around all general configuration properties values are ignored.
 If any